Blackadder: Series development

 Rowan Atkinson and Richard Curtis developed the idea for the sitcom while working on Not the Nine O'Clock News.
 Eager to avoid comparisons to the critically acclaimed Fawlty Towers, they proposed the idea of a historical sitcom.
-An unaired pilot episode was made in 1982, and a six-episode series was commissioned.
+A pilot episode was made in 1982, and a six-episode series was commissioned.
 The budget for the series was considerable, with much location shooting particularly at Alnwick Castle in Northumberland and the surrounding countryside in February 1983.
 The series also used large casts of extras, horses and expensive medieval-style costumes.
 Atkinson has said about the making of the first series:

 The first series was odd, it was very extravagant.
 It cost a million pounds for the six programmes ... [which] was a lot of money to spend ...
 It looked great, but it wasn't as consistently funny as we would have liked.

-Due to the high cost of the first series, the then-controller of programming of BBC1, Michael Grade, was reluctant to sign off a second series without major improvements to the show and drastic cost-cutting, leaving a gap of three years between the two series.
-Atkinson did not wish to continue writing for the second series.
+Owing to the high cost of the first series, the then-controller of programming of BBC1, Michael Grade, was reluctant to sign off a second series without major improvements to the show and drastic cost-cutting, leaving a gap of three years between the two series.

 A chance meeting between Richard Curtis and comedian Ben Elton led to the decision to collaborate on a new series of Blackadder.
 Recognising the main faults of the first series, Curtis and Elton agreed that Blackadder II would be a studio-only production (along with the inclusion of a live audience during recording, instead of showing the episodes to an audience after taping).
 Besides adding a greater comedy focus, Elton suggested a major change in character emphasis: Baldrick would become the stupid sidekick, while Edmund Blackadder evolved into a cunning sycophant.
 This led to the familiar set-up that was maintained in the following series.

 Only in the Back & Forth millennium special was the shooting once again on location, because this was a production with a budget estimated at £3 million, and was a joint venture between Tiger Aspect, Sky Television, the New Millennium Experience Company and the BBC, rather than the BBC alone.